mahmoud-a-ali/precollege_camp/README.md

 # Description

-Introduction to ROS and the Gazebo Robot Simulator for students.
+Introduction to ROS2 and the Gazebo Robot Simulator for students.
-We will start with a 10-minute introduction to ROS packages, nodes, and topics.
+We will start with a 10-minute introduction to ROS2 packages, nodes, and topics.
 Then, the students will be running a gazebo simulator and commanding a turtlebot3 robot to do different types of motion.

 ## Learning Outcomes
 Learn how to: